lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 ## Abstract

 Lido V3 introduces stVaults as part of a broader staking infrastructure platform, where independent operators manage validators with their own withdrawal credentials while minting stETH backed by their stake.
 As described in [LIP-31](./lip-31.md), the protocol implements a global accounting system through `VaultHub` - a central collateral registry that tracks each vault's total value and manages external shares minting/burning.
-This LIP proposes comprehensive sanity checks for the LazyOracle system that reports vault parameters to ensure the integrity of this global accounting framework.
+This LIP proposes comprehensive sanity checks for the "lazy oracle" system (centered around LazyOracle contract) that reports vault parameters to ensure the integrity of this global accounting framework.

 The proposal introduces two funding flow types: direct funding through the `fund()` method (verifiable on-chain), and indirect funding which requires a 3-day quarantine period (with an exception for increases less than 3.5% of vault total value).
 These mechanisms, combined with parameter validation for `totalValue`, `cumulativeLidoFees`, `liabilityShares`, and `slashingReserve`, create a robust defense against potential oracle manipulation that could compromise the global backing invariant: `stETH.totalSupply() ≤ Core Pool total supply + Σ Staking Vault locked`.